doccaz/gsplugin-customcategories/README.md

 Just start gnome-software.
 You can check if it was loaded correctly by examining the output of `gnome-software -v`.

+What this basically does, is to filter applications with custom categories (like "X-YaST", for example) to show up in specific categories on GNOME Software (which also are not standard).
+For now, everything's hardcoded in a structure located at the beginning of src/gsplugin-customcategories.c).

 ## Removing Clutter

 You have to become root to cleanup, because `sudo make install` generates `src/.libs/*`.